cudail/snolf-rb2/README.md

 ## Commands

-The mod adds some modes that can be enabled or disabled by console command.
-Call the command without any argument to toggle on or off.
-You can also call them with an argument of 0 or 1 to disable or enable them.

-* `everybodys_snolf`: Forces all characters to use Snolf controls.
-This is just for a bit of fun and will probably be very unstable and not work very well with other mods.
+Snolf comes with some console commands to allow for some customisation.
+In a multiplayer game commands affect all players, can only be used by admins, and are announced in chat when called.

+### Everybody's Snolf

+The command `everybodys_snolf` can will force all character to play like Snolf, including characters from other mods.
+This could potentially be unstable and not play nicely with other mods.
+Use at your own risk.
+It can be called with no argument to toggle Everybody's Snolf mode on or off or called with `0` or `1` to disable and enable respectively.

+By default this mode will also override the default life count portion of the heads up display in order to display an altered character name.
+This behaviour can be changed with the `everybodys_snolf_name_override` command.
+Setting this to `0` will return to the HUD to normal. `1` is the default value and shows an altered character name. `2` will disable the life count entirely.
+This is for compatibility with other mods.
+Calling the command without any argument will toggle between 0 and 1.

+### Gameplay aids

+Because levels can be very difficult to complete with Snolf there are a bunch of commands to make the game a bit easier.
+All commands can be called with `0` to disable or `1` to enable, or no argument to toggle.

-* `snolf_inf_rings`: Forces ring counter to always be 999
+* `snolf_inf_rings`: Ring count forced to 999
-* `snolf_inf_lives`: Gives you an extra life every time you die
+* `snolf_inf_lives`: Extra life is refunded on death
 * `snolf_inf_air`: No drowning
-* `snolf_death_mulligan`: On death return to last mulligan point
+* `snolf_death_mulligan`: Return to last resting place on death
 * `snolf_ground_control`: Enable steering on the ground
-* `snolf_air_shot`: Allows you to take shots mid-air
+* `snolf_air_shot`: Shots can be taken in the air

 ## Known Issues